Skip to Content

 Which Rope is the One for You?
 Fibers Comparison - Choosing a material for a particular rope is a difficult task because each and every material has its own negative and positive points

 I guess you already know that rope may be made of any long, stringy, fibrous material, but generally is made of certain natural or synthetic fibers.
-Furthermore, the properties and performance of any rope are reliant on the materials from which they are made.
-So I would like to give you a short preview of what are the advantages and disadvantages of the best known natural and synthetic fibers.

 This is how you can compare the key properties of the most frequently used materials and finally choose the rope that is right for your needs.